farhadsoleimani/LeetCode-in-Kotlin.github.io/src/main/kotlin/g0001_0100/s0028_find_the_index_of_the_first_occurrence_in_a_string/readme.md

 **Output:** 0

-**Explanation:** "sad" occurs at index 0 and 6.
+**Explanation:** "sad" occurs at indices 0 and 6.
 The first occurrence is at index 0, so we return 0.

 **Example 2:**